Advertiser Disclosure

 These include:

-• A priority reservation waitlist, where you can standby for a sold-out flight and receive priority over other passengers for a seat that may become available.
+• A priority reservation waitlist, where you can stand by for a sold-out flight and receive priority over other passengers for a seat that may become available

 • Priority check-in counters, which usually mean access to business class or similar lanes.
-This is great because it means customers can bypass the long queue of economy class passengers to check-in or check a bag much more quickly.
+This is great because it means customers can bypass the long queue of economy class passengers to check in or check a bag much more quickly.

-• Priority boarding lanes, which usually mean you’re among the first to board the aircraft, though typically this follows premium cabin seating and also SkyTeam Elite Plus passengers.
+• Priority boarding lanes, which usually mean you’re among the first to board the aircraft, though typically this follows premium cabin seating and SkyTeam Elite Plus passengers.
 Usually, this also means you can board at your leisure, so if you get to the gate after boarding has been called, you can still speed through the process in a separate priority lane.

 Phone Line Priority ($50)